Installing Anthos service mesh Google managed control plane on GKE autopilot with multi-cluster mesh CA

 kubectl --context $CTX delete -n mesh -f $OUTPUT_DIR/samples/gateways/istio-ingressgateway && kubectl --context $CTX delete -n ilb-mesh -f $GW_PATH

-# Delete GKE hub memberships
+done# Delete GKE hub memberships

 gcloud container hub memberships list